LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/New Campaign Plan.md

 ---

-- Church keeping the source of the tree's power a secret
+- Empire was searching for the source of the tree's power, the church refused to give over the information
--
+-  Ven-Dryk liberated the city, with the aid of Lucius - Lucius betraying the empire as they have no right to the city, or t